There are many a term which appear in these folktales. Although most of

 A kind of worm, about 2-3” long, with several legs

 Chestnut is a kind of walnut like fruit, dark brown in color, which is

 eaten after roasting on fire like corn ear.

-One's personal God for Africans.
+One's personal God for Nigerians.

 A loose wrapping worn on a dress to cover oneself or to keep one warm.